-Why Stockholders Should Vote to Approve the 2020 Plan
+Why Stockholders Should Vote to Approve the Amendment and Restatement of the 2020 Plan to Increase the Number of Shares Reserved for Issuance Thereunder

-- Equity Incentive Awards are an Important Part of Our Compensation Philosophy.
+Equity Incentive Awards are an Important Part of Our Compensation Philosophy.
 Our equity compensation plans are critical to our ongoing effort to build stockholder value.
 As discussed in the Compensation Discussion and Analysis section of this Proxy Statement, equity incentive awards are central to our compensation program.
-Our Board and the Compensation Committee believe that our ability to grant equity incentive awards to new and existing employees, directors and eligible consultants has helped us attract, retain and motivate world-class talent which has contributed to our financial results, including an increase in revenue of 33% during the past fiscal year.
+Our Board and the Compensation Committee believe that our ability to grant equity incentive awards to new and existing employees, directors and eligible consultants has helped us attract, retain and motivate world-class talent which has contributed to our financial results, including an increase in revenue of 20% during the past fiscal year.
 Historically, we have primarily issued restricted stock units and stock options because these forms of equity compensation provide a strong retention value and incentive for employees to work to grow the business and build stockholder value, and are attractive to employees who share the entrepreneurial spirit that has made us a success.
 Also, our equity incentive programs are broad-based.
 The equity incentive programs we have in place have worked to build stockholder value by attracting and retaining talented employees.
-The Board believes that the effective use of equity-based compensation and performance-based compensation has been integral to the Company's success in the past and is vital to its ability to achieve continued strong performance in the future. - As of January 17, 2020, 214 of our employees and all of our non-employee directors held outstanding equity awards.
-Over the past three fiscal years, we have granted equity-based incentive compensation to approximately 173 individuals on an annual average basis.
-During that period, the number of individuals that received awards has increased by approximately 155% as the Company's total employee count has increased by approximately 200% to support business growth and through acquisitions.
-We believe these broad-based grants help align incentives throughout the organization. - Our Existing Plans Will No Longer Have Shares Available for Grant.
-Under our current forecasts, the Existing Incentive Plans (as defined below) will run out of shares available for grant within the first quarter of calendar year 2020, and we will not be able to continue to issue equity to our employees unless our stockholders approve the 2020 Plan.
-This assumes we continue to grant awards consistent with our historical usage and current practices, as reflected in our historical burn rate discussed below.
-While we could increase cash compensation if we are unable to grant equity incentives, we anticipate that we will have difficulty attracting, retaining and motivating our employees and directors if we are unable to make equity grants to them.
-We believe that outcome could negatively impact our ability to align employee compensation with the interests of stockholders. - The Company currently maintains the 2002 Stock Option Plan, the 2006 Stock Option Plan, the 2010 Stock Option Plan, and the Amended and Restated 2012 Incentive Plan (collectively the "Existing Incentive Plans"), which permit the issuance of equity incentive awards to plan participants, including the Company's employees, directors and consultants.
-As of January 17, 2020, a total of 4,644,319 shares of the Company's common stock were subject to outstanding awards granted under the Existing Incentive Plans or as executive inducement awards outside of the Existing Incentive Plans, and an additional 107,903 shares of the Company's common stock were available for new award grants under the Existing Incentive Plans.
-The Company also maintains the Director Restricted Stock Unit Plan (the "Director Plan" and collectively with the Existing Incentive Plans, the "Existing Plans"), which permits the discretionary award of restricted stock units to the Company's employee and non-employee directors.
-As of January 17, 2020, a total of 471,186 shares of the Company's common stock were subject to outstanding awards under the Director Plan, and an additional 287,385 shares of the Company's common stock were available for new awards granted under the Director Plan. - Reasonable Share Request.
-The total number of shares the Company is requesting under the 2020 Plan is 4,500,000, which the Company believes will be sufficient for equity compensation awards over approximately the next 2.5 3 years, and that such number of shares is reasonable and consistent with general market practices.
-This view is based on several assumptions, including that our grant practices under the 2020 Plan will be consistent with our historical practices and usage, and is dependent on a number of other factors that are difficult to predict or beyond our control, including the price of the Company's common stock underlying future grants, our hiring activity, forfeitures of outstanding awards and other circumstances that may require us to change our equity grant practices.
-These underlying assumptions and factors cannot be predicted with certainty, and to the extent they change, the number of shares requested may not last the for the estimated period.
+The Board believes that the effective use of equity-based compensation and performance-based compensation has been integral to the Company's success in the past and is vital to its ability to achieve continued strong performance in the future.

+As of June 30, 2023, 286 of our employees and all of our non-employee directors held outstanding equity awards.
+Over the past three fiscal years, we have granted equity-based incentive compensation to approximately 250 individuals on an annual average basis.
+During that period, the number of individuals that received awards has increased by approximately 8% as the Company's total employee count has increased by approximately 63% to support business growth and through acquisitions.
+We believe these broad-based grants help align incentives throughout the organization.

+Reasonable Share Request.
+The additional number of shares we requesting under the A&R 2020 Plan is 5,108,000, which we believe will be sufficient for equity compensation awards over approximately the next three years, and that such number of shares is reasonable and consistent with general market practices.
+This view is based on several assumptions, including that our grant practices under the A&R 2020 Plan will be consistent with our historical practices and usage, and is dependent on a number of other factors that are difficult to predict or beyond our control, including the price of our common stock underlying future grants, our hiring activity, forfeitures of outstanding awards and other circumstances that may require us to change our equity grant practices.
+These underlying assumptions and factors cannot be predicted with certainty, and to the extent they change, the number of shares requested may not last for the estimated period.

-The following table summarizes the awards outstanding and shares available for grant under the Existing Plans as of January 17, 2020, and the proposed increase in shares authorized for issuance under the 2020 Plan:
+The following table summarizes the awards outstanding and shares available for grant under the Existing Incentive Plans as of June 30, 2023, and the proposed increase in shares authorized for issuance under the A&R 2020 Plan: